 President & CEO, Pacific Community Ventures

 Bulbul leads a non-profit organization CDFI addressing racial wealth gaps through black, indigenous, and people of color (BIPOC) entrepreneurs, under-estimated communities, through the power of a good quality job.
 Bulbul serves as an Adjunct Professor, Impact Investing, for U.C.
 Berkeley, Haas School of Business, and has a background in advising CEOs & leadership on social innovation, impact investment and responsible technology strategies and policies.
 She started her career on and off Capitol Hill, working on social safety net and economic development policies.
-If appointed, Bulbul Gupta would represent community development financial institutions.
+Bulbul Gupta represents community development financial institutions.

 University Professor and Henry Cohen Professor of Economics and Urban Policy, The New School